Leon has written adaptations of plays, books and articles in books over many years. His writing is, not surprisingly, all about theatre.

 As part of his work on Asian theatre, as a director and professor, he contributed a chapter to another book concerned with ideas about change in Asian societies.
 The book looks at many areas of history, language, performance and politics.
 His chapter entitled The Struggle for Traditional Performance Survival in S.E.
 Asia explore Vietnamese Water Puppet Theatre and folk opera, Mor Lam, from Thailand.
 The book is Asian Futures and Asian Traditions published by Global Oriental: www.globaloriental.co.uk.

-In addition to other conference papers etc. Leon has also adapted a number of plays for performance:
+In addition to other conference papers etc. Leon has, in addition to writing a play, Illusions, Delusions and Conclusions, also adapted a number of plays for performance:

 Handan Shakespearian Dream, Performed at St Michael’s Church theatre, London

 The Adventures of Dick Turpin Performed at Clifftown Theatre, Southend

 The Prisoner of Zenda Performed at Clifftown Theatre, Southend

 • Peter Pan (adapted from JM Barrie’s), performed at The Grand Theatre, Cultural Centre, Hong Kong

 • Wars of the Roses (adapted from Shakespeare’s Henry VI Part One, Two and Three), performed at Stratford Festival, Canada

 • St Stephen’s Green or The Generous Lovers (by William Phillips), performed at Abbey Theatre, Dublin, Ireland